kitft/funsearch/README.md

 INFO:absl:Saving backup to data/backups/program_db_priority_1704956206_0.pickle.
 ```

-Note that in the last command we use the ExternalProcessSandbox that is not fully safe
+Note that in the last command, we use the ExternalProcessSandbox.
+This is not fully 'safe'.
-but makes it a bit less likely that invalid code from LLM would break the search.
+However, it makes it a bit less likely that invalid code from LLM would break the search.
+The default is ContainerSandbox.
+However, when running the entire thing inside a podman container

 Alternatively, you can run the main Python process on a host computer outside of any container and let